 1.3 Assessment in Progress Sign

 You can find an “Assessment in Progress Sign” in our Support Materials on Verve EPA.
-This must be printed before the exam begins and placed in a clearly visible location (for example, on the exam room’s entrance door) to prevent interruptions.
+This can be printed before the exam begins and placed in a clearly visible location (for example, on the exam room’s entrance door) to prevent interruptions.

 1.4 Invigilation Arrangements for Candidates with Accessibility Requirements

 If you are undertaking your exam in a location external to your own home, your Training Provider/Recognised Centre must provide accessibility arrangements if you require additional assistance for arriving, setting up and departing from the exam venue prior to or during the exam in line with their own policies.

 Applications for reasonable adjustment, including additional time requests, must be made directly to Training Qualifications UK by your Training Provider/Recognised Centre a minimum of ten working days before the exam date.

 Any application for special consideration, based on a situation that your Training Provider/Recognised Centre was not made aware of prior to the exam date, must be made directly to Training Qualifications UK by your Training Provider/Recognised Centre within five working days of the exam’s completion.

 1.6 Invigilation Arrangements for Candidates with Religious Coverings

 If you wear religious coverings, you are encouraged to undertake your exam using paper-based or online methods with third-party invigilation.
 This is due to the fact that in order to verify your identity, these coverings should be briefly removed in a private room, with consent, before beginning the exam.
 Under remote invigilation circumstances (when overseen by a member of Training Qualifications UK), adherence to specifications regarding parties to whom you wish to reveal your face cannot be guaranteed and this must be considered by you and your Training Provider/Recognised Centre prior to the organisation of a remotely invigilated exam.